Team766/2023-Gatorade/docs/SwerveDrive.md

 ## Limitations of sweve drive

 * **Very complex.** Because of the complex nature of swerve drive, the code is to read or understand.
 Moreover, the chance of something going wrong is high.
-* **Draws a lot of power.** Swerve drive uses 8 motors at once, which draw a lot of power, it is **nessessary** to prepare the amount of amps drawn by each motor on the robot.
+* **Draws a lot of power.** Swerve drive uses 8 motors at once, which draw a lot of power, so it is **nessessary** to prepare the amount of amps drawn by each motor on the robot.

 ## How to use swerve drive

-Call the `swerveDrive` procedure in the `Drive` mechanism.
-This procedure takes 3 parameters:
+Call the `controlFieldOriented` procedure in the `Drive` mechanism.
+This procedure takes 4 parameters:

+* `yawRad` the robot gyro's current yaw value **in radians**.
-* `x` - The x component of the vector to move in.
+* `x` - The x component of the vector to move in from -1 to 1.
-* `y` - The y component of the vector to move in.
+* `y` - The y component of the vector to move in from -1 to 1.
-* `rotation` - The amount to rotate the robot.
+* `turn` - The amount to rotate the robot from -1 to 1.

-You can also inpute a pointDir, but this should only be used for `FollowPoints`.
+You can also input a pose2d, but this should only be used for `FollowPoints`.
 ### Initialization

 Calling `Drive()` will initialize the mechanism.
 This will initialize the motors and the encoders.

 ### Running swerveDrive

-To use the mecanism, call the `swerveDrive` method.
+To use the mecanism, call the `controlFieldOriented` method.
 You can simply use joysticks as inputs.
 No procedures are needed for swerve, all is containted in the `Drive.java` mechanism.

 ### Integrating Mechanism with other code